Football Times podcast: Premier League Week 12 preview – Liverpool v Man City combined XI, Leicester take on Arsenal, the Delia-Elton derby and FPL tips

 Football Times is back with another preview of the upcoming Premier League games on TV.

-Formerly part of the RadioTimes.com Podcast, Football Times will be released every Wednesday to bring you the latest news and views for each game on the box.
+Formerly part of the RadioTimes.com Podcast, Football Times will be released every Wednesday to bring you the latest news and views for each Premier League game on the box.

 RadioTimes.com sport editor Michael Potts is joined by BBC Match of the Day magazine writer Jake Wilson for Week 12 with Liverpool v Manchester City coming up.